 CAUTION!
-Retain the filter cube packaging for future storage needs.
+Retain the filter cube packaging.
 When not installed in the instrument, a filter cube should always be stored in its original packaging.

 - 9. Do both of the following:

 - a.
 Manually close the maintenance door.

 - b.
 In the CellReporterXpress software, click Close Maintenance Door.

 - 10. Click Apply.